MileagePlus: Million Miler Program

 Million Miler Program is a program offered to MileagePlus members who have demonstrated a long-term loyalty.
 The Million Miler Program balance is calculated based on the accrued elite qualifying miles prior to January 1, 2012, plus the actual flown miles on United and Copa Airlines after January 1, 2012.

 Members receive the following lifetime MileagePlus Premier status based on their Million Miler Program balance:

 Members eligible for Million Miler status can also designate a companion (defined as their spouse, significant other, or another individual residing at the same address) to receive the same Premier status as themself.

 Infinite Elite was a promotional program offered by Continental Airlines in the early 1990s that offered lifetime Platinum Elite status on Continental for flying a certain mileage amount for a number of continuous years.
-With the integration of OnePass and MileagePlus, Infinite Elite members will be offered Premier 1K status, but will not receive Global Premier Upgrades.
+With the integration of OnePass and MileagePlus, Infinite Elite members were offered Premier 1K status, but did not receive Global Premier Upgrades.